What Thinking OS Does

 Sealed Artifact, Not a Screenshot

-This is a real refusal artifact generated by Thinking OS™ when an paralegal tried to file a motion in a venue where only licensed counsel may file.
-The ๐ฝ๐ฟ๐ฒ-๐ฒ๐ ๐ฒ๐ฐ๐๐๐ถ๐ผ๐ป ๐ฎ๐๐๐ต๐ผ๐ฟ๐ถ๐๐ ๐ด๐ฎ๐๐ฒ refused the action and produced this sealed record: who acted, on what matter, under which policy/authority, and why the action was blocked.
+This is a real refusal artifact generated in realism testing when a paralegal attempted to file in a venue where only licensed counsel may file.
+SEAL Legal Runtime refused the action at the pre-execution authority gate and produced a sealed record: who acted, what was attempted, which policy posture applied, and why the action was blocked—anchored by a tamper-evident integrity proof.

 It’s